-To a marketer, the greatest promise of social media lies in is ability to build relationships and do it at a scale and pace that wasn’t conceivable prior to the digital age.
+To a marketer, the greatest promise of social media lies in its ability to build relationships and do it at a scale and pace that wasn’t conceivable prior to the digital age.
 Still, the time-tested principles for creating and deepening relationships offline apply equally online.
 A relationship is a relationship.

-Digital marketing expert Gary Vaynerchuk confirms this, when he says that “developing relationships through social media requires the same key components that you would want in any good relationship – trust, respect and connection.”
+Digital marketing expert Gary Vavnerchuk confirms this, when he says that “developing relationships through social media requires the same key components that you would want in any good relationship – trust, respect and connection.”

 At its core, this is what social media’s 80/20 rule is all about.